Photo credit: Austin Lee Ingram via Car Scoops

 At first glance, this may appear to be a Mad Max prop vehicle, but upon closer inspection, you’ll realize it’s a heavily modified XV10 (1991-1996) Toyota Camry.
 Rather than repaint the body of his vehicle, owner Austin Lee Ingram from Georgetown, Indiana, went for a rusted look, literally.
 Since the body probably isn’t fit for a standard body kit, license plates were used as fender flares, and to be honest, works out quite well.

 Fortunately, there’s at least one piece of aftermarket equipment, the wheels.
 Take a look out back, and you’re greeted with a license plate spoiler that just works.
 Unfortunately, it may not be street legal since the side windows, the rear window and most of the roof, have been removed.

-- This stunning, collectible toy playset featuring 2 LEGO Lamborghini race cars is packed with authentic details and is perfect for those who love race cars and staging thrilling race action!
+- This stunning, collectible model car playset featuring 2 LEGO Lamborghini race cars is packed with authentic details and is perfect for those who love race cars and staging thrilling race action!

 - The buildable Lamborghini Huracán Super Trofeo EVO and Lamborghini Urus ST-X LEGO replicas come with a start line with 'lights,' plus 2 racing driver LEGO minifigures

 - New for January 2020, Lamborghini makes an exciting LEGO Speed Champions debut with these two amazing cars, making this a collectible model car building kit to display and use to create thrilling stories with other mini replicas!